krpgilly/py-automation-scripts/Tesco-vs-Lidl-scraper/README.md

 # Tesco vs Lidl Price Comparison

-A Python scraper that pulls grocery prices from Tesco and Lidl, then normalizes everything to a single metric: price per 100g.
-Makes it easy to compare whether that tin of beans is actually cheaper at Lidl or if Tesco's just running a promotion.
+A beginner-friendly Python project that compares supermarket prices using one simple idea: convert everything to a fair value like price per 100g, then compare the shops on the same scale.

+This makes it easier to tell whether a product is really cheaper, even when it comes in different sizes or packaging.

 ## What This Does

-Scrapes product pages from both supermarkets, grabs the raw price and weight, then calculates the real cost per 100g so you're not fooled by different package sizes.
-Stores everything in a local SQLite database—both the raw numbers and the computed values, so you can see exactly what the scraper found and how it was normalized.
+The project scrapes product data from Tesco and Lidl, pulls out the raw price and item weight, and then normalizes the result into a single metric: price per 100g.

+That helps avoid the usual trap where a bigger pack looks cheaper at first glance but is actually worse value.

+The app also stores the results in a local SQLite database so the raw values and the calculated values are both saved.
+This makes it easier to check what the website gave us and what the app calculated from it.

+---

+## What Is Working Now

+The main workflow is now working through `main.py`.

+When you run it, the app:

+- creates or updates the database tables
+- pulls data from the Tesco scraper
+- pulls data from the Lidl scraper
+- stores each result in SQLite
+- saves the raw price, unit price, normalized price, and timestamp

+This means the app is no longer just a scraper prototype.
+It is a working pipeline that collects data and saves it in a structured way.

 ---